3urobeat/steam-mass-comment-bot/README.md

 &nbsp;

-**Disclaimer!**
+> [!WARNING]
-> I, the developer, am not responsible and cannot be held liable for what you do with this bot.
+> I, 3urobeat (the developer), am not responsible and cannot be held liable for any action the operator/user of this bot uses it for.
-> Please don't misuse this bot by spamming or posting malicious comments.
-Your accounts can get banned from Steam if you do that.
+> By using this application, you agree to using it responsibly!

 &nbsp;